zrmacc/MCC/README.md

 * `status`, coded 0 for censoring, 1 for an event, 2 for death (or any competing terminal event).
 * `arm`, coded as 1 for treatment, 0 for reference.

 For analyzing other data sets, arm and status should have the same coding.
 Each subject should experience an observation-terminating event, i.e. either death or censoring.

-If the last appearance of a subject in the data set has status 1, then a censoring time is added immediately after this recurrence.
+The example data also include:

+* `true_death_rate`, the patient-specific terminal event rate, calculated as `frailty` x `base_death_rate` x `exp(covariates %*% beta_death)`.
+If omitted, `beta_death` is set to zero.
+* `true_event_rate`, the patient-specific recurrent event rate, calculated as `frailty` x `base_event_rate` x `exp(covariates %*% beta_event)`.
+If omitted, `beta_event` is set to zero.
+* `frailty`,the patient-specific frailty drawn from a gamma distribution with mean 1 and the specified variance.

+### Observation-terminating events

+In contrast to the time to first event setting, in the multiple or recurrent events setting, a subject may remain at risk after experiencing the event of interest.
+An *observation-terminating* event, either censoring or the occurrence of a competing risk, is therefore necessary to remove a subject from the risk set.
+Conversely, a subject who lacks an observation-terminating event is implicitly assumed to remain at risk indefinitely.
+If a subject *lacks* an observation-terminating event, then by default `CompareAUCs` will add a censoring time immediately after their last event of interest.
 For example, if the data for subject 1 is:

 ```
 ##   idx time status